chelaxian/TG_Voice-Video_MSG/README.md

 5. For BotFather bot and token use telegram bot - @BotFather

 ### Notes
 - Even for BotFather bot you still need API ID and API HASH if you want to add waveform to big voice messages, because only telethon can inject waveform into voice messages bigger than 1 mb.
-API ID and API HASH are requirements for telethon. ( see https://github.com/chelaxian/TG_Voice-Video_MSG/issues/1 ). if no waveform is OK for you - you can ignore this 2 parameters and don't install telethon.
+API ID and API HASH are requirements for telethon. ( see https://github.com/chelaxian/TG_Voice-Video_MSG/issues/1 ). if no waveform is OK for you - you can ignore this 2 parameters and don't install telethon and numpy python modules.
-- Ensure the API ID / Hash and your user ID are correctly set in the config.py file.
+- Ensure the API ID / Hash (or BotFather token) and your user ID are correctly set in the config.py file.
 - The bot only responds to commands from the allowed user IDs specified in the config.py file.
 - For user IDs, use the format `xxxxxxxxxx`.
 For group/supergroup IDs, use the format `-xxxxxxxxxx` / `-100xxxxxxxxxx`.